Da REAList

-Da REAList is the third studio album by American rapper Plies, released by Atlantic Records on December 16, 2008 in North America.
+Da REAList is the third studio album by American rapper Plies.
+It was released on December 16, 2008, by Big Gates Records, Slip-n-Slide Records and Atlantic Records.

 The album was released just six months after his previous release, Definition of Real, with re-teaming with producers and rapper Drumma Boy, No I.D. and DVS.
 Additional production by Mannie Fresh, T-Minus and DJ Infamous among others.

 Da REAList was released to more mixed and lukewarm reviews among critics than his previous albums.
 The album has reached number fourteen on the US Billboard 200.

 Background

 The rapper re-entered recording studios shortly after the released of his preview album The Real Testament to begin working with producers Drumma Boy, Mannie Fresh, DJ Infamous and many others.
 Plies also collaborated with R&B newcomer Chris J, Sean Garrett, and was originally supposed to be released on Definition of Real but didn't make the final track listing.